Published January 2016 | Revised November 23, 2024

 Regarding additional payroll liability payment, are you sure the payment was not made to "catch up" previously missed payments?

 If you are in QuickBooks, use the Payroll module to record and apply the payment.
 When you use QuickBooks to do payroll (i.e. have a payroll subscription), one of the modules you will be able to access is the Payroll Module.
 This is where you setup employees, issue their pay cheques, pay your CRA source deductions.
 Use this module to pay and apply your payments to outstanding payroll liabilities.
-There is an Adjust Liabilities icon under the Pay Liabilities tab where you can post your lump sum payment.
+Under Payroll > Pay Taxes, you should see all your unpaid payroll taxes.
+Select the tax amount(s) you want to pay and select 'Record Payment'.

-When unsure what will happen when posting an entry you are unsure about, the best thing to do if you are working in QuickBooks is to open up a sample company ... they are provided when you install QuickBooks desktop or subscribe to QuickBooks Online ... and play around in it to see what happens.
+When unsure what will happen when posting an entry you are unsure about, the best thing to do if you are working in QuickBooks is to open up a sample company ... they are provided when you subscribe to QuickBooks Online or install QuickBooks desktop ... and play around in it to see what happens.
 Then once you are comfortable, return to your data file and do your adjusting entry.

 Jenny from Canada asked: I need help quick!